Tuesday, August 16, 2022

 It has 6 buttons and each of these buttons have three modes, a short push, a longer 2.5 second push and a longer than 2.5 second push.
 The function of each of these buttons is further modified by a function button.
 I will not use anything remotely resembling this in my design.
 One of the buttons is the tune button, this button will be prominent in my design.

 There are two LEDs, one for Antenna 2 and one for Bypass.
 I am not planning to have a second antenna.
 If I ever need one, I will use an external, wall mounted switch.
-The bypass indicator will be incorporated in the bypass button.
+There will be a bypass button and a bypassed indicator.
 There are also two bar graphs, one for power output and the other for SWR.
 Both functions remain.
 The two bar graphs are also used in all sorts of cryptic ways to convey one condition or another to the user.
 That is out.
 I will use a text display for information.

 There will be no peak vs. average power output option.
 I will be using a true RMS power meter from Analog Devices to measure power output and I will display that.